 - Does the impairment mean that the person is unable to make a particular decision?

 The act says that a person is unable to make their own decision if they cannot:

 - understand information given to them.

 - weigh up the information available to make the decision.

 - communicate their decision.

 Every effort should be made to find ways to help a person reach a decision by themselves before deciding that they lack capacity.

 How Mum was impacted by the Mental Capacity Act

 In the later stages of her illness Mum clearly lacked the capacity to make decisions for herself.
-As a result at the care home where Mum lived she was granted a Deprivation of Liberty authorisation, which effectively meant that she could be detained at the care home without her consent.
-Every 12 months we had to go through a process where Mum was assessed, which was a stressful and time consuming effort.
-In July 2018 the DoLS where replaced by the Liberty Protection Safeguards (LPS), so I can only hope that the process has been made easier!!.
+As a result at the care home where Mum lived, she was granted a Deprivation of Liberty authorisation, which effectively meant that she could be detained at the care home without her consent.
+Every 12 months we had to go through a process where Mum was assessed, which was a stressful and time-consuming effort.
+In July 2018 the DoLS were replaced by the Liberty Protection Safeguards (LPS), so I can only hope that the process has been made easier!!